echoghi/calorie-tracker/README.md

 ## 🚀 Quick start

-1.  **Create a .env file in the root directory.
+1.  **Create .env and netlify.toml files in the root directory.
 That's where you'll add your own firebase config.
 For example:**

     ```sh
     FIREBASEKEY='############'